 The Malaysian economy is the third largest in southeast Asia, behind the more populous Indonesia and Thailand.
-Malaysia’s economic performance has been on the increase as the country has transformed itself from being a producer of raw materials into a multi sector economy, largely through its exports as a member of the ASEAN Free Trade Area which was established in 1992 to promote trade among ASEAN members.
+Malaysia’s economic performance has been on the increase as the country has transformed itself from being a producer of raw materials into a multi sector economy.

 Malay Translation Services in Singapore